Gautzilla/OSEkit/docs/source/publicapi_usage.rst

 This API provides tools for working on large sets of audio data.

+Basically, the whole point of **OSEkit**'s Public API is to export large amounts of spectrograms and/or reshaped audio files with no consideration of the original format of the audio files.

 The :class:`OSmOSE.public_api.dataset.Dataset` class is the cornerstone of **OSEkit**'s Public API.

 Building a ``Dataset``